CourtHive/tods-competition-factory/documentation/docs/apis/draw-engine-api.md

   structureIsComplete, // boolean; true if structure is ready for positioning validActions, // array of possible actions given current matchUpStatus } = drawEngine.matchUpActions({
-  matchUpId,
+  restrictAdHocRoundParticipants, // optional - true by default; applies to AD_HOC; disallow the same participant being in the same round multiple times sideNumber, // optional - select side to which action should apply; applies to AD_HOC position assignments matchUpId,
 });